mrprajesh/blog/_pages/about.md

 ---

 Hello there,
-this is Rajesh Pandian M. You can read more about me [here](https://mrprajesh.github.io).
+this is [Rajesh Pandian M](https://mrprajesh.github.io).
 This blog uses Sidey theme.
 Sidey is a simple, fast and minimalistic jekyll blogging theme.
 Among [all](https://sidey-jekyll.netlify.com/about) I like the following features.

 ### Features